-As mentioned in the "Preface," this Report aims to present specific measures for resolving issues related to trade policies and measures, and attaches special importance to the use of the WTO dispute settlement mechanism as a means of that resolution.
+As mentioned in the "Preface," this Report attaches special importance to the use of the WTO dispute settlement mechanism as a means to resolve issues related to trade policies and measures.
 This is because the WTO dispute settlement procedures effectively function as a mechanism for reaching objective resolutions based on internationally agreed rules, avoiding economic disputes between countries from taking longer than necessary or turning into a political issue.